v-modal/.github/profile/README.md

       - Visit [v-modal.ai](https://www.v-modal.com) to get a limited Beta API Key

-- V-Modal is an AI-powered multimodal video and image search platform designed to help mobile and web applications index, process, and search through video content using natural language and visual queries.
+- V-Modal is an AI-powered multimodal video and image search platform designed to help mobile, Smart Glasses, Physical AI devices to  index, process, and search through video content using natural language and visual queries.

 - Instead of relying on rigid, manually entered tags or simple file descriptions, the platform allows users to find specific moments inside videos by typing plain-text descriptions (e.g., searching for "red car at night").